99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - handle failures of instances, using health checks, by using a port and route to check the HTTP response. ex response 400 not healthy
 - Health checks
 - When it finds that an instance is unhealthy, it TERMINATES that instance and launches a new one.
-CAN ONLY MANIPULATE THEM IF THEY HAVE AN ASG ATTACHED!!
+CAN ONLY MANIPULATE THEM IF THEY HAVE AN ASG ATTACHED
   ASG actually removes/adds new instances, not ALB Itself.
 - Separate public traffic from private traffic
 - Build a highly available system